 - Descriptive alt text is assigned to every meaningful image on our website

 - Our website is navigable without a mouse, by keyboard only

 - We use a focus indicator to highlight interactive elements on our website

 - We ensure that all text to background color contrast meets a 4.5:1 ratio

 - We include a skip navigation link on all pages of our website

 - We maintain a consistent and predictable layout throughout our website

-While Monterey Bay Design strives in good faith to adhere to all the accepted guidelines and standards for accessibility and usability, and we continually review our website to ensure we meet or exceed best practices, there may be some areas of the website that fall short.
+While Monterey Bay Design works in good faith to adhere to the noted guidelines and standards, and we continually review our website to ensure we meet or exceed best practices, there may be some areas of the website that fall short.
 Should you experience any difficulty, please don't hesitate to contact us.
 We invite your feedback.